 My research interests center around governance (broadly speaking) and online participation.
-I currently focus on the complexity of governance in large-scale social computing systems, especially platforms following decentralized modes of moderation and rule enforcement like Reddit and Wikipedia.
-I'm particularly interested in the disparities/heterogeneous experiences that arise on these platforms as they relate to various (social + technical) governing mechanisms.
+I'm particularly interested in the complexity of governance in large-scale social computing systems, especially platforms following decentralized modes of moderation and rule enforcement like Reddit and Wikipedia.
+Currently I'm working on examining the gap between governance text and practice.

 In my non-academic life, I volunteer as a tutor with the cool folks at GirlForward and like to hang around museums + take pictures on my point-and-shoot....

 You can see my full CV as a PDF here.